 View this beautiful video by Iyad M. Swaed:

 Another natural wonder in Eilat is its coral reef.
-Yes, it might not be as impressive as the ones in neighboring Sinai, but they are still worth seeing.
-It’s also the northernmost coral reef in the world, so it is exciting!
-Someone also told me that if you go around sunrise to the New Open Beach (the Trans-Israel pipeline beach) you have a chance to see dolphins.
+Yes, it might not be as impressive as the ones in neighboring Sinai, but it’s still worth seeing.
+It’s also the northernmost coral reef in the world, so… that’s exciting!
+Also, someone told me that if you go around sunrise to the New Open Beach (the Trans-Israel pipeline Beach), you have a chance to see dolphins.
 I once saw one while kayaking in the afternoon near the hotels.
-So…
+So if you like dolphins, that’s another reason to get into the water.

-If you’re a qualified diver, you can go to one of the many diving centers in Eilat, rent equipment, and go explore the coral reefs on your own.
-But it’s always good to go with a guide, who know the best places.
-So, check with the diving centers about a guide and prices.
-I’ve dived through Marina Divers and Manta Isrotel Diving Center.
+If you’re a qualified diver, you can go to one of the many diving centers in Eilat, rent equipment, and dive to explore the coral reefs on your own.
+But it’s always good to go with a guide who knows the best places.
+So, check with the diving centers about guides and prices.
+I’ve dived with Marina Divers and Manta Isrotel Diving Center.
 Both were great!
+You can also check guided dives on Viator.
+If you don’t have a diving certificate but have time, you can take the opportunity to learn diving in Eilat.

 Check out this video by Tom Sandroy that shows how it is to snorkel in Eilat:

 - The Red Sea Viewpoint – This beautiful viewpoint is in the residential area of Eilat, in Shachamon Neighborhood, at the end of Lavender Street.
-A long set of stairs leads up to the viewpoint, from which you can see the whole Eilat Gulf and the city.
+A long set of stairs leads up to the viewpoint, from which you can see the Eilat Gulf and the city.
 It makes you understand how small Eilat is.
 And if you have binoculars, you can also peek into Aqaba in Jordan.
 Since it’s located at the edge of the city, it will take you about one hour to get there on foot from the city center.
+But if you have a car, it’s easy to get there.

 - Mount Yoash – This is one of the most popular viewpoints in the Eilat Mountains.
-It’s about a 15 minutes’ drive from the city center.
-You need to climb up the mountain and then you can enjoy a beautiful view of the Eilat Gulf, Jordan, Egypt, and even Saudi Arabia.
+It’s about a 15-minute drive from the city center.
+You need to climb up the mountain and can then enjoy a beautiful view of the Eilat Gulf, Jordan, Egypt, and even Saudi Arabia.
 The climb is short and not too difficult.

 One of Eilat’s highlights is its beaches.
-They are all very free, fun, and easy to access.
-In some beaches, you might be asked to pay for tanning beds and chairs.
-Recently, shade has also been added to the beaches, but in limited area.
-So, if you want to sit in the shade, make sure to come early to catch a spot under it.
+They are all free, fun, and easy to access.
+On some beaches, you might be asked to pay for tanning beds and chairs.
+Recently, shade has also been added to most of the beaches, but in a limited area.
+So, if you want to sit in the shade, make sure to come early to catch a spot underneath it.

-In the northern beaches, around the hotel area, there is lifeguard service.
+The northern beaches, next to the hotel area, have lifeguard services.
 During summer, the lifeguards work every day from 9 AM to 5 PM.
-In Winter, they work Sundays to Thursdays from 8:30 AM to 4 PM and on Fridays-Saturdays from 9 AM to 4 PM.
-Make sure to check that there is a lifeguard tower around before entering the water.
+In winter, they work Sundays to Thursdays from 8:30 AM to 4 PM and Fridays and Saturdays from 9 AM to 4 PM.
+Check that there is a lifeguard tower around before entering the water.

 If you’re looking for something to do in the evening, you can go watch the Musical Fountain Show.
 It’s the largest musical fountain in Israel.
 I go there often because it’s a fun experience.
 There are all kinds of songs, including Hebrew songs and soundtracks from famous movies.
 Sometimes, people even stand up and start to dance to the sound of the music.